joelshepherd/tabliss/TRANSLATING.md

 6. Import your new translations into the `src/locales/locales.ts` file
 7. Finally, add your language to the select dropdown in `src/views/settings/System.tsx`
 8. Commit your updated files
-9. Submit a Pull Request back to the Tabliss repository!
+9. Submit a Pull Request back to the Tab Nine repository!

-You can test your changes at anytime by running a local development build of Tabliss with `npm start`.
+You can test your changes at anytime by running a local development build of Tab Nine with `npm start`.